baresi687/sveltekit-chatgpt/README.md

 - Refactor and simplify code.
 - Improve regex and/or code for catching code blocks.
-- Switch to OpenAI Node.js library, or other community library.
+- Convert to TypeScript.
 - Improve design and layout.
-- Convert to TypeScript.

 ## Getting Started